top of page

 d.
 Tech champions

-5. Startups in Europe
+5. Startups

 a.
 Unicorns

 b.
-The amounts invested in startups
+Investments in startups

 6. Launching projects: Europe or USA?